nvim-neorg/neorg/docs/NFF-0.1-spec.md

 Even more text
 ```

 What you may be inclined to think is that `Even more text` should not belong to the heading anymore, but this is where you'd be wrong.
-It's still part of the paragraph in Neorg!
+It's still part of the heading in Neorg!
 So, uh, how do we break out?
 If you want to break out directly into the root of the document use the strong delimiting modifier aka `===`:

 ```